Modular Gelfand pairs and multiplicity-free representations: Relative projectivity and relative injectivity

 \subsection{Endomorphism rings}

 We recall some more definitions from module theory.
 Let $M$ be an $R$-module.
+An $R$-submodule $N$ of $M$ is called \emph{maximal} if $M/N$ is a simple $R$-module.
 The \emph{radical} $\rad(M)$ is defined to be the intersection of all maximal submodules of $M$.
 The \emph{socle} $\soc(M)$ is defined to be the maximal semisimple submodule of $M$, and is equal to the sum of all simple submodules of $M$.
 The \emph{cosocle} (also called the \emph{head} or \emph{top}) $\cosoc(M)$ is defined to be the maximal semisimple subquotient of $M$, and is equal to $M/\rad(M)$.

 A submodule $N$ of $M$ is called \emph{superfluous} if and only if $K = M$ is the only submodule of $M$ such that $N + K = M$.
 The dual notion is a submodule $N$ of $M$ being \emph{essential}, which occurs if and only if $K = \set{0}$ is the only submodule of $M$ such that $N \cap K = \set{0}$.
 Then $\rad(M)$ can be characterized as the sum of all superfluous submodules of $M$, while $\soc(M)$ can be characterized as the intersection of all essential submodules of $M$.